 The Bark scale~\cite{Zwicker1961SubdivisionFrequenzgruppen} ``relates acoustical frequency to perceptual frequency resolution, in which one Bark covers one critical bandwidth \cite[p.128]{OShaughnessy2000Hearing}''.
 Also known as the \textit{critical band rate}, the Bark scale is constructed from the bandwidth of measured frequency groups \cite{Lerch2023TonalAnalysis}.
 Unlike the mel scale, the Bark scale is more concerned with the widths of the critical bands than the center frequencies themselves.
 In this work, we use the approximation~\cite{Wang1992AnCoders} given by

 For the Bark scale, we experimented with two filterbanks.
 One is a Bark filterbank implementation provided by Spafe~\cite{Malek2023Spafe:Extraction}, and another is a simple triangular filterbank similar to the mel and ERB scales.
-The former will be referred to simply as the ``Bark'' band definition, and the latter as ``TriBark''.
+The former will be referred to as the ``Bark'' bands, and the latter as ``TriBark''.